wknishio/variable-terminal/doc/readme.txt

 This software is under MIT license

-Copyright (c) 2020 William Kendi Nishio
+Copyright (c) AD 2020 William Kendi Nishio

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal